Skip to content

 cursor

-Type: String (nullable) Default: null Description: Opaque cursor token from previous response's pageInfo.endCursor
+Type: String (nullable) Default: null Description: Opaque cursor token returned as pageInfo.endCursor from the previous response

 {